Ritvo Autism and Asperger Diagnostic Scale: Background

-Autism is difficult to diagnose in adults because of symptom overlap with developmental disabilities and disorders.
+Autism is often difficult to diagnose in adults due to overlapping symptoms with various other disorders.
+This can lead to a misdiagnosis or an entirely missed diagnosis of ASD.
 This poses a challenge to psychiatrists in identifying undiagnosed adults who may have autism.
-Adults are being referred or self referred for diagnosis with increasing frequency, making this a useful clinical tool.
+Adults are being referred or self-referred for diagnosis with increasing frequency, making this a useful clinical tool.
 A score of 64 or more has been shown to be consistent and support a clinical diagnosis, but in the case the clinical diagnosis differs from the test score, the clinical diagnosis should take precedence.
+Many studies suggest that adults can remain undiagnosed due to the difficulty of gaining an accurate history of the adult's development through childhood, milder presenting or less common traits, and lack of accurate knowledge from medical professionals.